If there was a Mount Rushmore of advertising, Claude C. Hopkins would be its George Washington.

 Many ad experts believe present-day advertising research doesn’t come close to reaching the standards that Hopkins (1866-1932) established.
 (For example, he would be appalled by the return-on-investment of Super Bowl advertising.)

 Hopkins wrote two books on advertising — “Scientific Advertising” and “My Life In Advertising.”
-Both volumes continue to be essential guideposts for top advertising, sales, and marketing professionals.
+Both books, which are available in one volume, continue to be essential guideposts for top advertising, sales, and marketing professionals.

 “Advertising is salesmanship,” Hopkins said.
 “Its principles are the principles of salesmanship.
 Successes and failures in both lines are due to like causes.
 Thus every advertising question should be answered by the salesman’s standards.”